sybip/gtm-lab/README.md

 u-blox NEO GPS will come in handy in future experiments.
 Make sure to select the 915MHz "USA" version, which covers all goTenna Mesh bands worldwide.

+The Sparkfun WRL-15006 has the worst RX performance of all supported models and is therefore the least recommended.
+If you already have one, use it while you're waiting for your T-Beam order to arrive. :)

+The 1W Sparkfun MicroMod shows promise but needs more testing.

 ### Build environment requirements
 [Arduino IDE](https://www.arduino.cc/en/software/) 1.8+ with [ESP32 support](https://github.com/espressif/arduino-esp32)